needle-tools/shadergraph-markdown/Readme.md

 ![Conditional Properties](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/02_ConditionalProperties.gif)

-Boolean/Enum keyword conditions are specified in the form  `KeywordReference_OptionSuffix`.
+Boolean/Enum keyword conditions are specified in the form  `KEYWORD_OPTION`.

 You can also use boolean properties and textures as conditionals: